Factbox: Key dates in the history of tour company Thomas Cook

 May 16, 2019 - Company issues its third profit warning in less than a year, saying discounting and higher fuel and hotel costs will hurt it during the peak summer season.

-September 2019 - The rescue could unravel as lenders seek an additional 200 million pounds to see the company through the winter season when business is slow.
+September 2019 - Thomas Cook seeks an additional 200 million pounds to see the company through the winter season when business is slow.

+Sept.
+22, 2019 - Thomas Cook executives meet lenders and creditors in London to try to thrash out a last-ditch deal to keep the company afloat.

+Sept.
+23, 2019 - Thomas Cook announces collapse after it failed to secure a rescue package.
+CEO issues apology.